uqzhiyao/uqzhiyao.github.io/_pages/about.md

   - /about.html
 ---

-I am holding a joint position of Research Fellow at Australian Centre for Water and Environmental Biotechnology, University of Queensland.
-My research interests include  innovative nutrient removal and recovery technologies, reduction of greenhouse gases emissions, novel microorganisms and physiochemical reactions related to nitrogen conversion.
+I am holding a joint position of *Research Fellow* at Australian Centre for Water and Environmental Biotechnology, University of Queensland.
+My research interests include  *innovative nutrient removal and recovery (NRR) technologies, reduction of greenhouse gases (GHG) emissions, nitrogen-related novel microorganisms and physiochemical reactions*.

 Education
 ---